-I hope this site will offer you a range of insights and resources - for those interested in current challenges for UK Defence.
+I hope this site will offer you a range of insights and resources - for those interested in the current challenges for UK Defence.

-to media channels, my book, ForeWarned, has been one of the catalysts for defence cultural change.
+I am delighted to say that my book, ForeWarned, has been one of the catalysts for defence policy change.
 My story created an outpouring of voices, both veterans and serving, demanding change in how UK personnel are managed and represented.
 It highlighted the need for a #MilitaryMeToo moment, but also of far broader need for reform.
 So far, there has been policy change - not yet the cultural or leadership change.

-Many women and men stepped forward and shared their stories.
-Including why many are leaving early, due to poor senior leadership and a cohort of 'privileged white men' at the top.
+Many women and men stepped forward and shared their stories, explaining why many are leaving early, due to poor senior leadership and a cohort of 'privileged white men' at the top.

 My anonymised research report, shared with appropriate consents, is now feeding into the next steps:

 Sarah Atherton MP and the Defence Select Committee announced the inquiry in December 2020 and it was published in July 2021.
-The next steps are to encourage MoD to enact the recommendations.
-This is a huge challenge as every report since Deepcut has been largely ignored.
+Now, in 2023, we are starting the review of progress.
+It remains a challenge, as every report since Deepcut has been largely ignored.

 ForeWarned, launched in May 2020

 Sarah Atherton MP announces the Defence Select Committee inquiry, in Dec 2020.

 My military journey was told in Forewarned, my first book (a story of joy, loss, grieving, fighting, winning and losing within the military).
 It talked of military injustice and pockets of toxic bigotry, still happening today.
 And it touched a nerve.
 By publishing my story, I found I was just one of many voices asking to be heard.